posted on April 15, 2013 10:31

-The Sovereign’s Cup was established in 1995 and has been a very successful and hugely popular cruiser regatta.
-The biennial event attracts over 140 boats from all over Ireland and the UK who compete for the prestigious Sovereign’s Cup for best all round score in IRC and The Portcullis Trophy for best ECHO handicap.
+The Sovereign’s Cup was established in 1995 and this year marks the 10th staging of this hugely popular cruiser regatta.
+The biennial event is expected to attract over 140 boats from all over Ireland and the UK to compete for the prestigious Sovereign’s Cup for best all round score in IRC and The Portcullis Trophy for best score under progressive handicap.